abayusupov/StudentInfoSystem/README.md

 Note: main file is app.py
 This software developed while learning process
-Using this software can be save information about students
+Using this software can be saved information about students